google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

   {{presenting_transitems}}), which SHOULD omit any `TransItem`s that are already embedded in the server certificate or the stapled OCSP response (see
   {{x509v3_transinfo_extension}}).
-If the constructed `TransItemList` is not empty, then the TLS server MUST include the `transparency_info` extension in the ServerHello with the `extension_data` set to this `TransItemList`.
+If the constructed `TransItemList` is not empty, then the TLS server MUST include the `transparency_info` extension with the `extension_data` set to this `TransItemList`.

+TLS servers MUST only include this extension in the following messages:

+* the ServerHello message (for TLS 1.2 or earlier).

+* the Certificate or CertificateRequest message (for TLS 1.3).

 TLS servers MUST NOT process or include this extension when a TLS session is resumed, since session resumption uses the original session information.

 ## cached_info TLS Extension {#cached_info}

-When a TLS server includes the `transparency_info` extension in the ServerHello, it SHOULD NOT include any `TransItem` structures of type `x509_sct_v2` or `precert_sct_v2` in the `TransItemList` if all of the following conditions are
+When a TLS server includes the `transparency_info` extension, it SHOULD NOT include any `TransItem` structures of type `x509_sct_v2` or `precert_sct_v2` in the `TransItemList` if all of the following conditions are met:
-met:

 * The TLS client includes the `cached_info` ([RFC7924]) extension type in the ClientHello, with a `CachedObject` of type `ct_compliant` (see